 - Otto von Guericke University Magdeburg: Faculty of Economics and Management

-The core program comprises courses from the fields Advanced Macroeconomics, Advanced Microeconomics and Advanced Econometrics.
+The core program comprises first-year courses from the fields Macroeconomics, Microeconomics and Econometrics.
 Internationally acknowledged researchers provide an overview of their respective field of research.

 International Graduate Academy